industrial-edge/iectl-workflow/README.md

 - All Components are connected to a network with DHCP server available
 - All componets have a IP adress
 - IEM has connection to IE HUB
-- Linux Device with Docker installed
+- Linux Device with Docker and docker compose installed

 ### Used Components